pikvm/pikvm/docs/msd.md

 ## Upload images manually (without Web UI)

+!!! warning "This instruction is relevant for KVM >= 3.203.
+If you are using a previous version, then update OS."

 1. Remount internal storage to rw (read-write):

     ```
     # kvmd-helper-otgmsd-remount rw
     ```

-2. Upload the .ISO image(s) to `/var/lib/kvmd/msd/images` via scp or similar.
+2. Upload the .ISO image(s) to `/var/lib/kvmd/msd` via scp or similar.

-3. Create an empty file in `/var/lib/kvmd/msd/meta/` with the exact name (case sensitive!) of the uploaded image.
+3. Create an empty file in `/var/lib/kvmd/msd` with the exact name (case sensitive!) of the uploaded image + prefix `.__` and suffix `.complete`.
 This will indicate PiKVM that the uploaded image is okay and can be used.
 For example:

     ```
-    /var/lib/kvmd/msd/meta/ubuntu-18.04.4-desktop-amd64.iso.complete
+    /var/lib/kvmd/msd/.__ubuntu-18.04.4-desktop-amd64.iso.complete

     ```